joshbeard/joshbeard.me-website/src/uses.md

 It nags at my security conscience to publish information about software and equipment I use but in the spirit of community, here it is.
 It ain't like there's super unique config going on here.
+Almost seems like it should be a "useless" page.

 ### Desk